 RED FLAG # 12

-Land use in countries in which ownership is often contested or records are unreliable or land users such as indigenous groups are unrecognized.
+Land use in geographic locations where ownership is contested or records are unreliable or land users such as indigenous groups are unrecognized.

 For Example

-Relying on land use – including for extractive projects, the provision of commodities, or construction – in locations where:
+Relying on land use, including for infrastructure, energy, extractive or carbon offset projects or the provision of commodities (e.g., timber, biofuels), in locations where:

 Higher-Risk Sectors

-• Telecommunications (e.g. phone and transmission lines; masts and towers)
+• Information and Communication Technology (e.g., phone and transmission lines; masts and towers; data centers)

-• Industrial farming (e.g. crops, livestock, irrigation projects,)
+• Industrial agriculture (e.g., crops, livestock, irrigation projects, biofuels)

 Questions for Leaders